 This function works efficiently, because the answer for each parameter x is calculated recursively only once.
 After a value of solve(x) has been stored in value[x], it can be efficiently retrieved whenever the function will be called again with the parameter x.
-The time complexity of the algorithm is O(nk), where the target sum is n and the number of coins is k.
+The time complexity of the algorithm is O(nk), where n is the target sum and k is the number of coins.